Dear readers of ADxS.org, please forgive the disruption.

 Number and activity of natural killer cells.

-Elevated plasma IL-10 levels correlate with higher ADHD symptomatology93 Another study also found elevated serum IL-6 and IL-10 levels in children with ADHD.54
+Elevated IL-10 plasma levels correlate with higher ADHD symptoms93 Another study also found elevated IL-6 and IL-10 serum levels in children with ADHD.54

-The only screening of cerebrospinal fluid for cytokines in ADHD to date found IL-10 in 7% of children with ADHD.53
+The only examination of cerebrospinal fluid for cytokines in ADHD to date found IL-10 in 7% of children with ADHD.53

-Increased TNF-α and TNFR2 levels after IFN-α administration correlated significantly with increased depression scores according to the MADRS.25 Treatment of sufferers with treatment-resistant depression with a TNF antagonist was helpful only in the presence of high basal hs-CRP levels above 5mg/L and high TNF-α levels.114
+Increased TNF-α and TNFR2 values after IFN-α administration correlated significantly with increased depression values according to the MADRS.25 Treatment of patients with treatment-resistant depression with a TNF antagonist was only helpful with high basal hs-CRP levels above 5mg/L and high TNF-α levels.114

 1.3.1.2.6.
 No influence on anhedonia and motivation¶

-TNF-α has no known effect on reward processes/motivation (anhedonia), as does IL-1- beta, unlike IL-2 single dose.62
+TNF-α has no known influence on reward processes / motivation (anhedonia), nor does IL-1- beta, unlike a single dose of IL-2.62

-A study of 135 unmedicated adults found no differences in blood TNF-α between ADHD-HI sufferers, ADHD-I sufferers, and unaffected individuals.104 An investigation of 2307 participants in a Dutch study reached the same conclusion.105 One study found no changes in serum levels of IL-2, IL-4, IL-17, TNF-α, and IFN-gamma in children with ADHD.54
+A study of 135 unmedicated adults found no differences in TNF-α in the blood between ADHD-HI sufferers, ADHD-I sufferers and non-sufferers.104 A study of 2307 participants in a Dutch study came to the same conclusion.105 One study found no changes in serum levels of IL-2, IL-4, IL-17, TNF-α and IFN-gamma in children with ADHD.54

-Whether this could be because the levels of TNF-α in blood and cerebrospinal fluid may be different and neuropsychological effects of cytokines are represented by their levels in the brain rather than their blood levels73 is an open question.
+Whether this could be due to the fact that the levels of TNF-α in the blood and in the cerebrospinal fluid can be different and neuropsychological effects of the cytokines are not represented by their blood levels but by their levels in the brain,73 is an open question.

-Psychological stress (TSST such as Angry memory retrieval) leads to an increase in IL-1β, TNF-α, and IL-6 in terms of a stress response.
-The stress-induced increase in IL-1β, TNF-α, and IL-6 correlates with negative emotions.79 Likewise for TNF-α.110
+Psychological stress (TSST such as angry memory retrieval) leads to an increase in IL-1β, TNF-α and IL-6 in the sense of a stress response.
+The stress-related increase in IL-1β, TNF-α and IL-6 correlates with negative emotions.79 Likewise for TNF-α.110

 Stress causes an increase in cortisol and TNF-α (stress response).96110 Another study confirms this for IL-1-b and TNF-α and, to a lesser extent, for CRP.80

-The stress response of TNF-α, IL-6, and CRP is higher in depressed than in nondepressed individuals.96
+The stress response of TNF-α, IL-6 and CRP is higher in people with depression than in those without.96

-In women, interview stress caused an increase in81
+In women, stress caused by an interview led to an increase in81

 Plasma cortisol